dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 --- abstract

 Client software often desires resources or identity claims that are managed independent of the client.
-This protocol allows a user and/or resource owner to delegate resource authorization and/or release of of identity claims to an authorization server.
+This protocol allows a user and/or resource owner to delegate resource authorization and/or release of identity claims to an authorization server.
 Client software can then request access to resources and/or identity claims by calling the authorization server.
 The authorization server acquires consent and authorization from the user and/or resource owner if required, and then returns the authorization and identity claims that were approved.
 This protocol can be extended to support alternative client authentication mechanisms, authorizations, claims, and interactions.

 \[Editor: suggestions on how to improve this are welcome!]